varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 port 8080.

-This is when you can add ready made VCL Templates or recommended plugins for your web Application (Wordpress, Drupal, Magento2)
+This is when you can add ready made VCL Templates or recommended plugins for your web Application (WordPress, Drupal, Magento2)

 But before you add any new code you must understand VCL.